 5.1.4 Navigation

 Navigation is the determination of the position and velocity of a moving vehicle.
-It is expected suborbital vehicles would utilize the same navigation systems currently in use for conventional aircraft.
+It is expected suborbital vehicles would continue to utilize the same navigation systems currently in use for conventional aircraft.
 Several electronic aids currently available for navigation, including global navigation satellite service (GNSS) navigation systems, are operated under the radio navigation satellite service (RNSS) allocation (space-to-Earth).

-Since different technical requirements may be expected between the RNSS receivers, which will be operated under RNSS (space-to-Earth) allocations, and RNSS receivers, which will be operated under RNSS (space-to-space) allocations, whether the same RNSS receivers can have the same performance may be investigated by receiver manufacturers and/or sub-orbital vehicle operators.
+Since different technical requirements may be expected between the RNSS receivers, which are operated under RNSS (space-to-Earth) allocations, and RNSS receivers, which are operated under RNSS (space-to-space) allocations, whether the same RNSS receivers can have the same performance may be investigated by receiver manufacturers and/or sub-orbital vehicle operators.
 However, this kind of investigation should be conducted outside of ITU-R studies.

 5.1.5 Radiolocation

-[Editor’s Note: To consider if and/or where this text can be most useful.]

 Radiodetermination is defined as the determination of the position, velocity and/or other characteristics of an object, or the obtaining of information relating to these parameters, by means of the propagation properties of radio waves (see No. 1.9), whereas radiolocation is radiodetermination used for purposes other than those of radionavigation (see No. 1.11).

-Sub-orbital vehicles undergoing developmental and operational testing can be use radiolocation service (see No. 1.48) [for safety purposes], for example, to support flight termination decision; additionally, radiolocation service can be used to predict impact or landing site of re-entering SOVs.
+Sub-orbital vehicles can use the radiolocation service (see No. 1.48) as currently provided by the RRs, for example, to support a flight termination decision or to predict impact or landing site of re-entering SOVs.

 5.2 Spectrum needs for sub-orbital vehicles

-5.2.1 Operations in non-segregated airspace

-The operational concepts of suborbital vehicles in non-segregated airspace consider its integration in that airspace under the relevant air traffic management system.
-Hence, the safety of existing aircraft and suborbital vehicles are ensured in a similar manner.

-The expectation is that suborbital vehicles operating in non-segregated airspace will use space and terrestrial systems similar to systems used by conventional aircraft for the purposes of air traffic management.
+The expectation is that suborbital vehicles will use the space and terrestrial radiocommuniccations similar to systems used by conventional aircraft for the purposes of air traffic management.

-Considering that suborbital vehicles are expected to consist of only a small fraction of overall aviation traffic, the spectrum requirements for the operation of suborbital vehicles in non-segregated airspace are not expected to significantly impact on overall aviation spectrum requirements.
+Considering that suborbital vehicles are expected to consist of only a small fraction of overall aviation traffic, the spectrum requirements for the operation of suborbital vehicles are not expected to significantly impact on overall aviation spectrum requirements.